Luannadc/html-css-js-Notes/Html.md/Html-introduction.md

 - `<a href="mailto:frankie@gmail.com">📧</a>`<br>
 - `<a href="tel:221-232-9807">🤝</a>`<br>
 - `<a href="sms:543-937-HTML">💬</a>`<br>
-the emojis can be replaced by words or phrases to be displayed as the interactive message with the link.<br>
+<p>the emojis can be replaced by words or phrases to be displayed as the interactive message with the link.</p>
 #### Images📷
 To add images we use a similar format, but with `<img>` element.
 ```